 There’s absolutely no way you could get by without the use of a Fuzz pedal either.
 If using equipment from the 1960’s isn’t your style or you just can’t find one, you’re in luck.
 Once again there is a Jimi Hendrix signature pedal by Dunlop that you can use for guaranteed results.

-One of the more interesting effects pedals that you don’t tend to see very often these days.
-As the name suggests it adds an extra octavia to whatever note is being played, and because these were analogue they were able to account for all of the tonal variances that would come from Hendrix’s guitar playing technique.
-There are many different clones of the Octavia available, but they tend to be a little off the mark to say the least.
+The Octavia was the original and arguably the best octave pedal ever made.
+As the name suggests it adds an extra octave to whatever note is being played, and because these were analog they were able to account for all of the tonal variances that would come from Hendrix’s guitar playing technique.
+There are many different clones of the Octavia available, but they tend to be a little off the mark.

 For the Octavia pedal you could go for one of the many different Octave Fuzz pedals that are on the market, but Roger Mayer Octavia pedals have been continually improved and developed since Hendrix famously used them, and there’s no real challenger to their quality.
 However, if you’d rather go with another brand then Electro-Harmonix do a great version of their own.